Come Undone (Duran Duran song)

-"Come Undone" is a song by English rock band Duran Duran, released in March 1993 by Parlophone as the second single from their seventh studio album, Duran Duran (1993).
+"Come Undone" is a song by English rock band Duran Duran, released in March 1993 through Parlophone as the second single from their seventh studio album, Duran Duran (1993).
 With their commercial and critical success reestablished by the previous single "Ordinary World", "Come Undone" continued to showcase more of the band's entry into the adult contemporary radio format.

 The single became the group's second consecutive US top-10 hit from Duran Duran, peaking at number seven on the Billboard Hot 100 and becoming their last top-40 hit on that chart.
 It was also popular in the United Kingdom and other international markets, reaching number two in Canada, number eight in Italy, number nine in Ireland, and number 13 in the UK.
 As of October 2021, "Come Undone" is the eighth-most streamed Duran Duran song in the UK.
 The accompanying music video was directed by Julien Temple.